OVERVIEW (scroll down for specifics)

 We are very proud of our curriculum!
-It was thoughtfully crafted over several years, by a team of parents and faculty, under the guidance of Rabbi Nat Ezray, and with the support of a NESS (National Excellence in Synagogue Schools) grant administered through Jewish Learning Works.
+It was thoughtfully crafted over several years, by a team of parents and faculty, with the support of a NESS (National Excellence in Synagogue Schools) grant administered through Jewish Learning Works.
 Our curriculum consists of several components:

 Torah and Talmud – Each grade studies several stories or texts, through the lens of core Jewish values.

 Ahavat Tsiyon (Love of Israel) is integral to who we are and how we study.

 Prayers – We study the prayers as expressions of our Jewish values.
 Click here to listen to our Shabbat Junior Congregation CD >>

 Hebrew language – Knowledge of Hebrew connects us to Jewish communities of past, present and future generations.
 It is the language of Torah, Jewish prayer and the State of Israel, and through it we develop our sense of pride and Jewish identity.
 Our goal is reading fluency, comfort with the main prayers of a Shabbat service, and understanding of key words that express our values.

 6th AND 7th GRADERS are treated to an extraordinary set of offerings.
 Each of these classes meets one hour a week, and is a mandatory part of our Monday/Wednesday program:

 - “Mitzvot” with Rabbi Nat Ezray.
 Our senior rabbi teaches a weekly 7th grade class exploring mitzvot as obligations of kindness in real life.
 Students visit Second Harvest Food Bank and the Peninsula Humane Society.
 They learn CPR.
 Each student forms a relationship with an elder in the congregation.
 Most important is the relationships the students form with the rabbi himself.